anonymouz-trash/arch-updater/README.md

 > Hint: Configure a global hotkey in your system to use it.

-> Info: This script and its core functions, like updating, cleaning and installing packages, can used on nearly all Arch-based distros.
-If you are using Hyprland please read `Clean Arch`-Section, because during the process you get asked for cleaning `.cache`-directory and there maybe cached things that would be deleted like wallpapers.

 # Changelog
 > Changing this script to Rolling Release.
 I'll just document the latest changes.
 You'll find additional info in commits section.

+* Add:    Steamdeck optimization section :grin:
-* Add:    preconfigured iptables ruleset (`check ./assets/opt_iptables.rules`)
+* Add:    preconfigured iptables ruleset (`check ./assets/opt_iptables.rules` :warning:)
 * Add:    changed TUI to dialog with custom theming
 * Misc:   Code cleanup